Q & A with Ann Boroch

 Is any soy acceptable?

 Supplements with lecithin and phosphatidylcholine derived from soy are acceptable.
 I do not like soy isolates found in protein powders and bars.
 Ninety percent of soy in the United States is genetically modified.
+I also allow Bragg’s Liquid Amino Acids on my program.

 How do I eat out at restaurants?